lumue/getdown/README.md

 ## what is it ?

-Webapplication to simplify downloads from various filehosting sites
+Getdown is a webapplication to simplify downloads from various filehosting sites.

+Since [youtube-dl]() is used to perform the actual downloading, a large number of downloadsites is supported. you can find a list of supported filehosters [on the youtube-dl site](https://rg3.github.io/youtube-dl/supportedsites.html)

 ## how do i use it?